 Pediatric Transplantation is published 8 times per year, with an international editorial board that covers all areas of solid organ transplantation, stem cell transplantation, immunobiology, infectious disease and Allied Health topics.
 The journal also publishes focused reviews as well as editorials on controversial issues.

 Pediatric Transplantation is the world leader in disseminating information in the field of pediatric solid organ and stem cell transplantation and should be essential reading for all those involved in this specialist area.
 Members of the International Pediatric Transplant Association receive a journal subscription as a member benefit!
-Click here for more information.
-Each issue contains Pediatric Transplant Grand Rounds which comprise reports from institutions worldwide aimed at sharing pertinent clinical information with those caring for pediatric transplant recipients.
+Click below for more information.

 The aim of Pediatric Transplantation is to publish original articles of the highest quality on clinical experience and basic research in transplantation of tissues and solid organs in infants, children and adolescents.
 The journal seeks to disseminate the latest information widely to all individuals involved in kidney, liver, heart, lung, intestine and stem cell (bone-marrow) transplantation.
 In addition, the journal publishes focused reviews on topics relevant to pediatric transplantation as well as timely editorial comment on controversial issues.